Jorge-Holgado/postgresql_passchanger_function/README.md

 It will:
   * create a `dba` schema
   * create a `dba` role
+  * create the `pwdhistory` table for audit purpouses
   * Grant the minimum permissions for this new role so the whole thing works
   * Create the 2 needed functions and grant permissions on them to `dba`